tangly-team/tangly-os/readme.md

 The issue tracker for errors, improvements, and corrections is [tangly OS issues](https://bitbucket.org/tangly-team/tangly-os/issues).

 Beware we are experimenting with the most current versions of components, libraries and JDK.
+The components are stored in a single git repository and are build using a multi-module gradle build script.

 ## Contribution